West Auckland flood recovery progress West Auckland flood recovery progress

 Waitākere Road Bridge underpass closed

-Underpass closed at the intersection of Waitākere Road and Bethells Road.
+The underpass is closed at the bridge at the intersection of Waitākere Road and Bethells Road.

-Extra crossing signs and hit sticks have been installed on the approach to Bethells Road from Waitākere Road (Township end) for visibility and to improve safety.
+We have installed extra crossing signs and hit sticks on the approach to Bethells Road Waitākere Road (township end) to improve visibility and safety.

 Photo showing the additional signs and hit sticks that have been installed on Waitākere Road Bridge